thafryer/rails_playground/README.md

 2. Run `bin/rails db:setup`.
 3. Run `bin/rails server`.

+Run `rails generate scaffold ...` to scaffold an entire resource, from model and migration to controller andviews, along with a full test suite.
+The resource is ready to use as a starting point for your RESTful, resource-oriented application.

 ## Database

 The database is PostgreSQL.
 The database is created in the `db/seeds.rb` file.